Bible Definitions Shed Light On God’s Word!

 Armageddon:

 A term referring to the battle between God and evil in the last days.
-The term itself only appears once in the Bible in Revelation 16:16.
-“Armageddon” is a transliteration for the Hebrew word for “Mount Megiddo” in northern Israel.
+The term appears only once in the Bible in Revelation 16:16.
+“Armageddon” is a transliteration of the Hebrew word for “Mount Megiddo” in northern Israel.

 Angel: